Skip to main content

 Your gastrointestinal tract is a complex ecosystem, a vibrant internal world populated by trillions of microorganisms.
 This collective is known as the gut microbiome.
 Within this vast community resides a specialized group of bacteria with a very specific and powerful function related to hormonal regulation.
 This sub-community is called the estrobolome.

 Its primary role is to metabolize and modulate estrogen within the body.
-Think of as a sophisticated biological control panel, one that directly influences the levels of circulating, active estrogen.
+Think of the estrobolome as a sophisticated biological control panel, one that directly influences the levels of circulating, active estrogen.
 Its health and composition are central to understanding and addressing the symptoms that arise when hormonal communication falters.

 The community of microbes in your gut, known as the estrobolome, plays a direct and active role in managing your body’s estrogen levels.